gunnarmorling/1brc/.github/pull_request_template.md

-**NOTE:** This challenge closes for submissions on Jan 31 23:59:59 UTC.
-No new pull requests for adding submissions will be accepted after that time.
+**NOTE:** The challenge has been closed for new submissions.
+No new pull requests for adding submissions are accepted at this time.
 Any pending pull requests will be reviewed over the next few days, as described [here](https://github.com/gunnarmorling/1brc/discussions/687).
 The final leader board will be published by Feb 5.